Finding DoRI: Discovery of Retained Images in Diffusion Models: Additional Details and Experiments on Adversarial Fine-Tuning

 \subsection{Ablation Study}

-We perform an ablation study to evaluate the impact of each individual component of the adversarial fine-tuning procedure.
-Specifically, we compare the default setting---where adversarial embeddings optimized for 50 steps are used over three consecutive fine-tuning steps---with alternative configurations.
+\begin{takeaway} \textbf{Key Takeaway:} Non-memorized samples are necessary to preserve the DM's utility, and surrogate images are necessary for successful mitigation.
+A single update step per adversarial embedding is enough to mitigate memorization. \end{takeaway} We perform an ablation study to evaluate the impact of each individual component of the adversarial fine-tuning procedure.
+Specifically, we compare the default setting, where adversarial embeddings optimized for 50 steps are used over three consecutive fine-tuning steps, with alternative configurations.
 In one variant, only a single update is performed per embedding (\textit{One Step}).
 In another, the model is fine-tuned exclusively on samples from the surrogate set (\textit{No Utility Loss}).
 We also assess a setting where only non-memorized samples are used during fine-tuning (\textit{No Mitigation Loss}).
 All configurations are evaluated across different training epochs, both when using the original training prompts without any adversarial optimization, and when using adversarial embeddings optimized for 50 steps.

-The results in \cref{tab:mitigation_ablation} show that fine-tuning the model for only a single step per adversarial embedding per epoch already achieves effective mitigation.
+The results in \Cref{tab:mitigation_ablation} show that fine-tuning the model for only a single step per adversarial embedding per epoch already achieves effective mitigation.
 This suggests that the fine-tuning process can be accelerated by reducing the number of updates per embedding.
 When the model is trained exclusively on surrogate samples---aiming to mitigate memorization without including any non-memorized samples to preserve utility---we observe strong mitigation, but at the cost of significantly degraded image quality, as reflected in the high FID and KID scores.
 Conversely, fine-tuning only on non-memorized samples while excluding surrogate samples helps maintain image quality but fails to provide sufficient mitigation against data replication.